fuzzyami/Chess/README.md

-This repo contains a simplified Chess simulation I wrote for for a company as part of my job interview process.
+This repo contains a simplified Chess simulation I wrote for a company as part of my job interview process.
 The task at hand was to write a Chess simulator that would receive two players and their respective moves, and would determine which of them has won.